EvaJF/continual_tuto/README.md

 Petit, G., Soumm, M., Feillet, E., et al. (2024) "An analysis of initial training strategies for exemplar-free class-incremental learning."
 Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.

 Petit, G., Popescu, A., Schindler, H., Picard, D., and Delezoide, B. (2023).
 Fetril: Feature translation for exemplar-free class-incremental learning.
-In Proceedings of
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.

 Prabhu, A., Torr, P. H., and Dokania, P. K. (2020).
 Gdumb: A simple approach that questions our progress in continual learning.
 In European Conference on Computer Vision, pages 524–540.
 Springer.